juanmuglia/OC3-python-scripts/OC3_scripts_README.md

 and the benthic foraminiferal d13C or d18O difference between the second and first time slices (right panels).
 The images are saved as eps files.
 In order to calculate the differences and visualize, the scripts bins the data positions into a regular 5º x 200 m grid.

+Python packages to access the data and run analysis scripts accompanying this publication:

+All scripts ------ os
+All scripts ------ glob
+All scripts ------ pandas
+All scripts ------ numpy
+All scripts ------ tkinter.filedialog
+All scripts excepth list_positions.py ------ scipy
+All scripts with a graphical output ------ matplotlib All scripts with a graphical output ------ matplotlib.patches compare_time_slices.py and time_slice.py ------ random time_slice.py ------ cartopy
+time_slice.py ------ cartopy.feature